owacoder/cppdatalib/README.md

 ### Compile-time flags

-Below is a list of compile-time flags supported by cppdatalib (the flags don't need a value, they just need to be defined):
+Below is a list of compile-time flags supported by cppdatalib:

-   - `CPPDATALIB_NON_POD_LAYOUT` - Disables `union` layout of bool, int, uint, and real types.
-This WILL use more memory
    - `CPPDATALIB_BOOL_T` - The underlying boolean type of the implementation.
 Should be able to store a true and false value.
-If a non-POD type, `CPPDATALIB_NON_POD_LAYOUT` should be defined.
 Defaults to `bool`
    - `CPPDATALIB_INT_T` - The underlying integer type of the implementation.
 Should be able to store a signed integral value.
-If a non-POD type, `CPPDATALIB_NON_POD_LAYOUT` should be defined.
 Defaults to `int64_t`
    - `CPPDATALIB_UINT_T` - The underlying unsigned integer type of the implementation.
 Should be able to store an unsigned integral value.
-If a non-POD type, `CPPDATALIB_NON_POD_LAYOUT` should be defined.
 Defaults to `uint64_t`
    - `CPPDATALIB_REAL_T` - The underlying floating-point type of the implementation.
 Should be able to store at least an IEEE-754 value.
-If a non-POD type, `CPPDATALIB_NON_POD_LAYOUT` should be defined.
 Defaults to `double`
    - `CPPDATALIB_CSTRING_T` - The underlying C-style string type of the implementation.
 Defaults to `const char *`
    - `CPPDATALIB_STRING_T` - The underlying string type of the implementation.
 Defaults to `std::string`
    - `CPPDATALIB_ARRAY_T` - The underlying array type of the implementation.
 Defaults to `std::vector<cppdatalib::core::value>`
    - `CPPDATALIB_OBJECT_T` - The underlying object type of the implementation.
 Defaults to `std::multimap<cppdatalib::core::value, cppdatalib::core::value>`
    - `CPPDATALIB_SUBTYPE_T` - The underlying subtype type of the implementation.
 Must be able to store all subtypes specified in the `core` namespace.
-Default to `long`
+Default to `int16_t`
    - `CPPDATALIB_ENABLE_MYSQL` - Enables inclusion of the MySQL interface library.
 If defined, the MySQL headers must be available in the include path
    - `CPPDATALIB_DISABLE_WRITE_CHECKS` - Disables nesting checks in the stream_handler class.
-If disabled, and the generating code is buggy, it may generate corrupted output without catching the errors, but if enabled, can result in better performance.
+If write checks are disabled, and the generating code is buggy, it may generate corrupted output without catching the errors, but can result in better performance.
 Use at your own risk
    - `CPPDATALIB_ENABLE_FAST_IO` - Swaps usage of the `std::ios` classes to trimmed-down, more performant, custom I/O classes.
 Although it acts as a drop-in replacement for the STL, it only implements a subset of the features (but the features it does implement should be usage-compatible).
 Use at your own risk
    - `CPPDATALIB_DISABLE_FAST_IO_GCOUNT` - Disables calculation of `gcount()` in the fast input classes.
 This removes the `gcount()` function altogether.
 This flag only has an effect if `CPPDATALIB_ENABLE_FAST_INPUT` is defined